AARodgers/DevcampPortfolio/notes.md

   - ex. http://[::1]:3000/portfolio/4?q=twitter ( everything after the q is a query), if you inspect the session, you will see it in QUERY_STRING =
   - sessions are not very secure and can get hacked easily so never put important data like credit card nums etc in it
   - going to an incognito tab starts a new session

+Null Object Pattern:
+- behavior you can do from controller to manage what websites if someone is logged in or if it is a guest